Feeds:

 As I become more inclined to follow my feeling that the church of today is way off base of what God intended, the organized, man-made denomination, the ‘religious’ church, I continue to come across books and websites that confirm my thoughts.

 Am I saying it is wrong to tithe?
-No. If you attend an organized church and you feel they are doing what God wants for them, yes, support it.
+Not necessarily, although I prefer to call it freely giving.
+If you attend an organized church and you feel they are doing what God wants for them, yes, support it.
 But don’t feel you ‘have’ to tithe.
 Don’t let a pastor guilt you into giving because he uses some Old Testament verse to tell you that you’re robbing from God.
 Give because you love God and want to give.
 Give 1%, 5%, 10%, 50%, whatever you determine in your heart to give.
 We are free to give the amount we determine and are no longer under law and required to tithe.

 nomoretithe